What are climate change and global warming?

 Find out about the effects of climate change.

 - severe storms and floods in some countries, droughts in many more

 - seas become more acidic, coral and krill die, food chains are destroyed

-- little or no Arctic ice in summer – not just bad news for polar bears, it also means that the global climate warms faster (as there’s less polar ice to deflect sunlight).
+- little or no Arctic sea ice in summer – not just bad news for polar bears, it also means that the global climate warms faster (as there’s less polar ice to deflect sunlight)

-Beyond 2º – scientists predict possible rises of up to 6º this century if we don’t drastically cut greenhouse gas emissions.
+Scientists predict possible rises of up to 6°C this century if we don’t drastically cut greenhouse gas emissions.

-- the Earth’s climate has always changed, and temperatures have risen and fallen over thousands of years.
+The Earth’s climate has always changed: temperatures have risen and fallen over thousands of years.
 But it’s happening now at a far faster rate than ever before, which doesn’t give the world’s species (including ourselves) much time to react or adapt.

-- the overwhelming evidence is that the global warming we’re seeing now is mostly man-made, through our burning of fossil fuels and large-scale land use change like deforestation.
-It’s not part of any natural process, no matter how much climate change deniers may wish to believe otherwise
+The overwhelming evidence is that the global warming we’re seeing now is mostly man-made – it’s largely down to burning fossil fuels and large-scale deforestation.
+It’s not a natural process, no matter how much climate change deniers may claim it is.

 The good news is that if we accept humans are a major cause of climate change, we can choose to do something about it.
 But we have to do it soon.

 Carbon dioxide (CO2)Carbon dioxide is a natural gas.
 It’s essential for all life on Earth.
 It’s absorbed by plants as they grow, and emitted by all life forms when they respire and when they die (or when they’re burned as fuel).
 Other than water vapour, it’s the most common greenhouse gas.